Artemis Program

 Starship HLS Development

-SpaceX continues Starship testing, the vehicle that will serve as the lunar lander for Artemis III.
-11 integrated flight tests completed by October 2025.
+SpaceX continues Starship testing, the vehicle that will serve as the lunar lander for Artemis IV.
+11 integrated flight tests completed (IFT-1 through IFT-11, October 2025).
+IFT-12 (Starship V3 debut with Raptor 3 engines, first flight from Starbase's new Pad 2) in launch window May 12-18, 2026.
 Orbital refueling demo expected mid-2026.

 In Progress